Parent Frequently Asked Questions

 We have compiled a short list of common questions asked by parents and families regarding TTU and college life.
 If you don't find the answer here, then let us know by using the "Contact Us" link!
 We are here to help support you and your student's success at TTU.

-- What are the different colleges at TTU?
+- What are the different colleges and schools at TTU?

 - What majors does TTU offer?